NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 solution in some locations while introducing artifacts in other.
 One can also try invoking ``sfs`` with ``--robust-threshold`` (try values of 0.1 and 0.005, perhaps).

+Use a larger ``--blending-dist`` if the produced terrain has a visible artifact which does not go away after increasing shadow thresholds.

 If the SfS DEM has localized defects, those can be fixed in a small region and then blended in.
 For example, a clip around the defect, perhaps of dimensions